aragon/client/.github/ISSUE_TEMPLATE/bug_report.md

 **Mainnet or testnet?**
 Which network you are using the app with.

+**Organization**
+Enter the URL or ENS name of your organization here.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'